geomenke/Collecting-Field-Data-with-QGIS-and-Mergin-Maps/README.md

 * Project Management and Collaboration -
 Learn to manage a project for any size organization.
 Discover how to add users, set permissions and manage project versions.

-By the end of this workshop, you will be able to use Mergin Maps and QGIS effectively to collect and edit field data.
+By the end of this workshop, you'll be able to:
+* Design field data collection projects in QGIS.
+* Set up synchronization with Mergin Maps.
+* Collect and update spatial data in the field using a mobile device.
+* Sync and manage field data centrally using the Mergin platform.

 #### Software
 Software: